IRS Forms

 How to Complete IRS Form 14039

 Download or use the IRS’s guided online Form 14039.
-The online wizard walks you through the exact reason, the years affected, and the documents to attach.
+The online wizard walks you through the exact reason and the years affected.
+Note: the online portal at IRS.gov/dmaf/form/f14039 does not accept attachments – use FAX or mail when supporting documents are required.

 Section A – Why You Are Filing